rubvber/OBR/README.md

 See also the requirements.txt file which may be used to set up a conda environment.

 ## Active dSprites
 Active dSprites is a simple multi-object environment with continuous dynamics and control.
 Objects in active dSprites are a recreation of those in the [dSprites](https://github.com/deepmind/dsprites-dataset) dataset.
+Objects have linear dynamics that can be perturbed by accelerations specified as "action fields".
+An action field is an image-sized tensor that, for each pixel, contains an (x,y) acceleration vector.
+Objects receive a total acceleration that is the sum of the accelerations at their visible pixels.
+In practice, we typically restrict ourselves to one acceleration per object.
+In the absence of such accelerations, objects maintain a constant velocity (i.e. there are no friction forces in the environment).
+Objects do not collide.

 <img src="https://github.com/rubvber/C2PO/blob/main/img/active-dSprites-animation0.gif" width=250> <img src="https://github.com/rubvber/C2PO/blob/main/img/active-dSprites-animation1.gif" width=250>

 ## C2PO